Mood Disorders in Teens

 drug abuse, or exposure to toxins.

-What causes mood disorders?
+What causes mood disorders in a teen?

 control the brain chemicals that affect mood.
 Mood disorders may be caused by a chemical

-Who is at risk for mood disorders?
+Which teens are at risk for mood disorders?

 Anyone can feel sad or depressed at times.
 But mood disorders are more intense and

 have a parent or other relative with a mood disorder have a greater chance of also

 having a mood disorder.
-It is not definite that this will happen.
+It's not definite that this will happen.
 But hard life events

 the feelings harder to manage.

 It can be hard for a teen to cope with these situations.
 These stressful life events

-What are the symptoms of mood disorders?
+What are the symptoms of mood disorders in a teen?

-Teens may show different symptoms of depression.
+Teens may show different symptoms than adults or small children.
 It depends on their

 age and the type of mood disorder.
-The following are the most common symptoms of a mood disorder.
-But
+These are the most common symptoms:

 Ongoing feelings of sadness